Wrap Your Arms Around Me: Commercial performance

 Wrap Your Arms Around Me debuted at number one in the Swedish chart on 14 June 1983, selling around 100,000 copies in the first two days since its release, making Fältskog's first album to top the chart.
 It was proclaimed Sweden's fastest and best selling album of 1983 in the territory.
 It topped the chart for two weeks and placed a total of twelve weeks, before dropping off by mid November, before it subsequently re-charted in January 1984.
 It has sold 350,000 copies in Sweden since its release.
 It also peaked at number one in Norway for a cumulative of five consecutive weeks.
 By the year end in 1984, it has sold more than 1,200,000 copies since its release.

 In the United States, the album debuted at number 176 on the Billboard 200 on 17 September 1983, and at number 48 on the Rock Albums chart on 8 October 1983.
-A month later, it peaked at number 44 on the Billboard Rock Albums and number 102 on the main Billboard 200 chart, spending for a total of eleven weeks on that chart while it only charted four weeks on the rock chart.
-It also debuted at 169 in the US Cashbox chart on 1 October 1983, and peaked at 125 on 5 November.
+A month later, it peaked at number 44 on the Billboard Rock Albums and number 102 on the Billboard 200, spending for a total of eleven weeks on that chart while it only charted four weeks on the rock sub-chart.
+It also debuted at 169 in the US Cashbox chart on 1 October 1983, and peaked at 125 a month later.
 This was Fältskog's solo only appearance on the Billboard 200 chart until A (2013) reached number 186.
 The album peaked at number 79 in the Canadian chart.
 In the UK, it debuted at number 23 on 5 June, then peaked at number 18 the following week, with a cumulative total of 13 weeks spent on the UK Albums Chart, and during its eleventh week in the chart, it was certified platinum by the BPI in that respective country, selling over 300,000 copies.
-Following its 2017 reissue, it charted at number 26 in the UK vinyl albums chart.
+Following its 2017 reissue, it charted at number 26 in the UK vinyl albums chart, following her native peaking at number three and 14 in both Swedish vinyl and physical sub-charts, respectively.
 The album charted in eleven countries.
-Since its debut, it has sold an estimated of 2,500,000 copies worldwide, according to Fältskog.
+By 1999, it had sold an estimated 2,500,000 copies worldwide, according to Fältskog.